FutuneAI/global-brand-ai-marketing/global-brand-ai-marketing-README.md

 Documents in this repository reference the framework where relevant.
 The framework does not reference this repository — it is a definition layer, not a strategy layer.

+## Foundation: Phase 1 — AI Visibility
+Before building a marketing system for the AI era, the prerequisite is understanding how AI systems form brand perception.
+Phase 1 covers this foundation: what AI visibility is, how entity identity works, how structured data affects attribution, and how to measure visibility.

+Phase 1 full articles: [FutuneAI on Medium](https://medium.com/@futuneai) · series: AI Visibility

+Phase 1 technical framework and definitions: [FutuneAI/ai-visibility-framework](https://github.com/FutuneAI/ai-visibility-framework)
+Key Phase 1 reference documents used throughout this series:
+- What Is AI Visibility
+- Entity Identity
+- Retrieval Mechanisms
+- AI Visibility Diagnostic

+---

+## Relationship to AI Visibility Framework
+This repository covers what to do for marketing strategy and execution in the AI era.

+The underlying technical model, how AI systems form brand perception, how retrieval mechanisms work, and how visibility can be assessed, is documented separately in: [FutuneAI/ai-visibility-framework](https://github.com/FutuneAI/ai-visibility-framework)

+Documents in this repository reference the framework where relevant.
+The framework does not reference this repository.
+It is a definition layer, not a strategy layer.

 ---

 ## Published Articles